-CMH Primary Care Clinic’s doctors and nurse practitioners work with you to help you navigate the ups and downs of life to help you thrive.
-CMH Primary Care Clinic is recognized by the Oregon Health Authority as a patient-centered primary care home, in keeping with the patient-centered approach of all Columbia Memorial Hospital (CMH) clinics.
+CMH Primary Care Clinic’s providers work with you to help you navigate the ups and downs of life to help you thrive.
+CMH Primary Care Clinic is recognized by the Oregon Health Authority as a patient-centered primary care home, in keeping with the person-centered approach of all Columbia Memorial Hospital (CMH) clinics.

 Preventive care is an important part of your overall healthcare program.
 The purpose of these check-ups is to evaluate and monitor your health, while also allowing time for the medical provider to address your questions and concerns.
 Ask us about: